redsanket/spark/external/storm/guide/faq/index.rst

 Q: Which JDK version does yStorm support?
 #########################################

-Storm at Yahoo (yStorm) supports JDK7 on 64-bit OS.
+Storm at Oath (yStorm) supports JDK8 on 64-bit OS.
 On grid gateway, make sure that you are using ``/home/gs/java/jdk64/current/``.

 .. _faq-launch_storm: